dbcook/openrocket-database/README.md

 For most Wildman fiberglass tube sizes (1.6, 2.2, 2.6, 3.0, 4.0, 5.5, 6.0 inches), you can
 find reasonable equivalents in the Madcow file.

-#### Giant Leap Rocketry
+#### Giant Leap Rocketry (GLR)

 (History from various sources including Giant Leap Rocketry Inc. Facebook page, Aerotech news archives, etc.)

 Giant Leap Rocketry was originally founded on June 1, 1997 in Baton Rouge, LA.
 As of 2002 (rmrfaq archive) their address was 6061 Hibiscus Drive, Baton Rouge, LA 70808, and the company was selling phenolic tubing and fiberglass nose cones.
-The owners were Ed Shihadeh of Baton Rouge and Kent (last name needed).
+The owners were Ed Shihadeh of Baton Rouge and Kent (last name unknown).

-In 2005, Giant Leap was selling Aerotech motors; but as of 2018 they are no longer selling motors.
+In 2005, Giant Leap was selling Aerotech motors; but as of 2018 they were no longer selling motors.

 Giant Leap Rocketry was sold in October 2016 to Dix Densley of Hillsboro, OR and Bob Martell of Portland, OR.
 Operations have been moved to Hillsboro, OR.
 I haven't found any information about any other ownership changes between 2005 and 2016.
-The current status of the company is unclear as there have been no Facebook posts since August 2017, and no other recent activity or even discussion of Giant Leap.
+Dix and Bob totally overhauled the website in 2021 and announced they had acquired all the products of Acme Rocketry.

 There doesn't seem to have been any systematic production of print catalogs.
-The company had minimal presence on Facebook between their account starting in 2012, and fall 2016 right before the company was sold.
+The company had minimal presence on Facebook between their account starting in 2012 and fall 2016 right before the company was sold.
 There are no Giant Leap catalogs on Ninfinger.org, and Google searches come up empty.

-Giant Leap offers some dimensional data on their current (2018) website.
-They offer three types of tubes: K-frame (Kevlar/fiberglass hybrid), Magnaframe (hybrid phenolic/vulcanized fiber), and phenolic.
-Wall thickness is only given for the phenolic tubes, and weights are not given for much of anything.
-I heard verbally at a 2018 event that all tubes except the phenolic have been discontinued.
-However, as of Jan 2021 this does not seem to be the case, as all sizes of Magna-frame are now shown as in-stock again.
+GLR offers four different types of tubes:
+* Phenolic
+* Fiberglass (new in the Dix & Bob era)
+* Magnaframe (hybrid vulcanized fiber and phenolic)
+* K-frame (hybrid Kevlar and fiberglass) - only available in 6" diameter (2022)

+Giant Leap offers very limited dimensional data on their current website.
+Tubing is only identified by outside diameter, and weights are not given.

-There is now a file on the Giant Leap website with RockSim data for some (unknown) subset of Giant Leap parts.
-I have yet to digest this.
+There is a file on the Giant Leap website with RockSim data for most classes of Giant Leap parts.
+A preliminary look at the files in the zip shows useful dimensions, but not much mass information and a number of obvious errors.
+There are some inconsistencies as well;
+e.g. all tube families are shown as having "Kraft phenolic" material.
+This file may be very old, evidenced by the absence of the fiberglass tube line, the presence of the now-vanished Dynawind+Magnaframe tubes, and significant changes to the nose cone and centering ring product lines.

 ### Missing Manufacturers